Skip to main content

 Additional Support Resources

-• Offer you a specific member of staff from the Student Support and Wellbeing Team to support you through the process of speaking to the police and/or
+• Offer you a specific member of staff from the Student Support and Wellbeing Team who will listen to what it is you want to tell us without judgement.
+They will help you navigate the option that is right for you;

 • Offer support, if necessary, with your accommodation